 The ergonomic evaluator is normally someone from the department or the Safety Specialist who shall:

-Maintain the appropriate skill level to solve basic workstation ergonomic problems.
+A. Maintain the appropriate skill level to solve basic workstation ergonomic problems.

-Conduct workstation job hazard analysis as assigned.
+B. Conduct workstation job hazard analysis as assigned.

-Prepare an action plan for complicated workstation evaluations that uses feasible engineering, work practices, and administrative controls to control MSD hazards to the extent feasible.
+C. Prepare an action plan for complicated workstation evaluations that uses feasible engineering, work practices, and administrative controls to control MSD hazards to the extent feasible.
 Assist with the selection of hardware requirements using the “Solutions” section of the Office Comfort Index Facilitator’s Program.

+D. Evaluate periodically controls used to reduce exposures to ensure they are effective.

+E. Use Personal Protective Equipment (PPE) only to supplement engineering, work practice, and administrative controls, and only use PPE alone where other controls are not feasible.

-Provide educational material and serve as a work area informational resource person.
+F. Provide educational material and serve as a work area informational resource person.

-Refer employees suffering with pain or discomfort to the Health Services Department.
+G. Refer employees suffering with pain or discomfort to the Enron Health Services Department.

 III.
 RESPONSIBILITIES OF INDIVIDUALS